Madokoro Akutagawa Saori: Career in the United States

-In April 1958, Saori Akugatawa divorced Yasushi Akutagawa.
+In April 1958, Saori Akutagawa divorced Yasushi Akutagawa.
 In September 1959, the artist departed for the US and studied graphic design at the ArtCenter School in Los Angeles until 1960, before moving to New York.
 In New York, she participated in the Japan-America Women Painters Exhibition at the Riverside Art Museum under her maiden name, Saori Yamada.
 Women artists such as Yuki Katsura and Yayoi Kusama were also included in that exhibition.
 In 1961, Akutagawa studied oil painting under Will Barnet at the Art Students League in New York and thereafter, abandoned dye painting in favour of oil painting in order to create a more organic, abstracted presentation of the human body.
 In 1961, she married Yukio Madokoro, an architect with whom she had travelled to the United States.

 Later years

 In the spring of 1962, Akutagawa returned to Japan and exhibited works created in the US in her fourth solo exhibition at the Showa Gallery in Kyoto.
 Some of the works were also on view at the 17th Women Artists Association Exhibition.

 Saori Akutagawa died from eclampsia on 31 January 1966 at the age of 42.
 During the years before her death, Akutagawa was developing a new direction of painting that pursued forms with limited colours such as red and black, vermillion and mauve.